ykhemani/vault_entity_alias_mount_mapping/README.md

 ## Use:
 Install the Python [hvac](https://hvac.readthedocs.io/en/stable/index.html) if it isn't already installed.

 Authenticate with Vault and set your `VAULT_ADDR` and `VAULT_TOKEN` environment variables.
-You will need a policy that enables you to list and read identity data attached to your Vault token.
+You will need a policy that enables you to list and read identity data attached to your Vault token for the specified namespace and all child namespaces.

+Optionally set your `VAULT_NAMESPACE` environment variable to authenticate against the specified namespace.

 ```
 python3 vault_entity_alias_mount_mapping.py